microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 If a caster is attempting to cast metamagic on their own spell, the metamagic and the spell must be cast as separate actions, one after the other.
 This restriction is ignored if the caster is using a rod enchanted with metamagic, or if another caster is casting the metamagic.

-Here are the three most common metamagic spells:
+Here are some of the most common metamagic spells:

-- **Extending** makes a spell last twice as long as it normally would.
+**Extending** makes a spell last twice as long as it normally would.
 Extending a spell costs 2 HP.

-- **Empowering** makes a spell do 50% more damage than normal.
-Empowering a spell costs 4 HP.
+**Empowering** makes a spell do 50% more damage than normal.
+Empowering a spell costs 3 HP.

-- **Widening** makes a spell's area of effect twice as big as normal.
-Widening a spell costs 6 HP.
+**Widening** makes a spell's area of effect twice as big as normal.
+Widening a spell costs 4 HP.

+**Compelling** adds +5 to the DC for others to alter the spell.
+Compelling a spell costs 5 HP.

+**Dampening** reduces the DC for others to alter the the spell by -5.
+Dampening a spell costs 5 HP.

+**Limiting** makes a spell last half as long as it normally would.
+Limiting a spell costs 2 HP.

+**Depowering** makes a spell do 50% less damage than normal.
+Depowering a spell costs 3 HP.

+**Narrowing** makes a spell's area of effect half as large as normal.
+Narrowing a spell costs 4 HP.

+**Attuning** changes the damage type of a spell to a specific element.
+Attuning a spell costs 3 HP if the specified element is easily available to the caster; otherwise it costs 5 HP.
+Spells which already deal elemental damage cannot be Attuned.

+If two opposing metamagics are cast on the same spell, they cancel each other out.

 ## Magic Items